 The authorized occupant(s) of any room is (are) responsible for all behavior that takes place in that room.
-The student is responsible for abiding by all the policies outlined in the Residential Life Guidelines and Policies, the Off Campus Residence Handbook, Student Handbook and residence hall application contract.
+The student is responsible for abiding by all the policies outlined in the Residence Life Guidelines and Policies, Student Handbook and residence hall application contract.